aappling-usgs/docker-practice/README.md

 To developy your vizzy or analysis in RStudio on the Docker image, first copy example-repo/docker-compose.yml into your project directory, then modify the `volumes` line to map your project directory (`.`) into an aptly named folder within `/home/rstudio/` on the Docker image, e.g., `/home/rstudio/your-project-name`.

 win7>In Windows 7, with docker-machine on VirtualBox, volume sharing is tricky.
 It might work to open Oracle Virtual Box as administrator, add a Shared Folder to the `default` machine, and then restart `docker-machine`.
-The volume you map with docker-compose.yml will need to be within that shared folder and should use that mapped-drive name in its file path.</win7>.
+The volume you map with docker-compose.yml will need to be within that shared folder and should use that mapped-drive name in its file path.
+For example, my mapped drive is `/D_DRIVE` and the path I use in this practice repo is `/D_DRIVE/APAData/Github/Pipeline/docker-practice`.</win7>

 ## Working with Docker in your project repository